The PHP and Ruby on Rails logos

 Back to top

-PHP vs. Ruby vs. Ruby on Rails: Overview
+PHP vs. Ruby and PHP vs. Ruby on Rails: Overview

 While many try to compare PHP vs. Ruby on Rails, I'm taking a slightly different approach.
-I will focus initially on comparing PHP vs. Ruby, then wrap up with a summary about how Rails has helped, and also hurt, the Ruby community.
+I will focus initially on comparing PHP vs. Ruby, then wrap up with a summary surrounding PHP vs. Ruby on Rails, and cover how Rails has helped, and also hurt, the Ruby community.

 What Is PHP?